marciot/mazewar-vr/README.md

 ## Play it now (beta):

-The game is currently playable in single player mode under Chrome.
+The game is currently playable as a beta.
 You can try the [online demo](http://marciot.com/mazewar-vr).

 ## Compatibility:

 My goals are to maintain compatibility with the most devices possible, provided you download the latest versions of a compatible web browser for that platform.

-* Desktop PCs: Should work with the latest version of Google Chrome
+* __Desktop PCs__: Should work with the latest version of Google Chrome
-* Android: Should work with the latest version of Google Chrome.
+* __Android__: Should work with the latest version of Google Chrome.
-* iOS: Single player mode is supported, but multi-player requires WebRTC which is not supported under Safari; future compatibility is planned via an app.
+* __iOS__: Single player mode is supported, but multi-player requires WebRTC which is not supported under Safari; future compatibility is planned via an app.
-* Samsung Gear VR, Oculus Rift, HTC Vive: Not currently supported, but expected to be supported in Chrome once the game has been updated to use the [WebVR API].
+* __Samsung Gear VR, Oculus Rift, HTC Vive__: Not currently supported, but expected to be supported in Chrome once the game has been updated to use the [WebVR API].

 ### Tested Devices: